-In 1963, cold panniculitis was reported in a young woman — much older than in previously reported patients, which had been toddlers or infants.
+In 1963, cold panniculitis was reported in a young woman — much older than in previously reported clients, which had been toddlers or infants.
 Upon further testing, researchers were even able to replicate the effect using ice cubes.

 In 1966, more extensive research was done with a 6-month-old to determine how cold affected the junction of the dermal and subdermal layers over time.
 Upon duplicating the effect, they observed the area 30 minutes after exposure, then after 6 hours, 24 hours, 48 hours, 72 hours, 6 days and finally, two weeks.
 They found that harder plaques were formed around the 48 or 72-hour mark, but that the effects weren’t lasting.

 From there, Doctors Ervin H. Epstein, Jr. and Mark E. Oren published a paper in 1970 regarding a condition they called popsicle panniculitis because they were able to recreate an effect similar to cold panniculitis by having children suck on popsicles.
 Red blotches appeared on the children’s cheeks in the hours following consumption.

 But the most important part of this research was that some the fat cells exposed to the cold actually died, leaving an indentation in their wake — a sweet little dimple.